StockNews.com Begins Coverage on Can-Fite BioPharma (NYSEAMERICAN:CANF)

-StockNews.com assumed coverage on shares of Can-Fite BioPharma (NYSEAMERICAN:CANF – Get Rating) in a research note issued to investors on Wednesday morning.
-The brokerage issued a hold rating on the biotechnology company’s stock.
+StockNews.com began coverage on shares of Can-Fite BioPharma (NYSEAMERICAN:CANF – Get Rating) in a research report sent to investors on Thursday.
+The firm issued a hold rating on the biotechnology company’s stock.

-Separately, HC Wainwright reiterated a buy rating and issued a $34.00 price target on shares of Can-Fite BioPharma in a research report on Monday, March 13th.
+Separately, HC Wainwright restated a buy rating and set a $34.00 target price on shares of Can-Fite BioPharma in a research report on Monday, March 13th.

 Institutional Trading of Can-Fite BioPharma

-An institutional investor recently bought a new position in Can-Fite BioPharma stock.
-Virtu Financial LLC purchased a new stake in Can-Fite BioPharma Ltd. (NYSEAMERICAN:CANF – Get Rating) in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The fund purchased 56,322 shares of the biotechnology company’s stock, valued at approximately $52,000.
-Virtu Financial LLC owned 0.21% of Can-Fite BioPharma as of its most recent filing with the Securities and Exchange Commission (SEC).
-1.82% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently bought a new stake in Can-Fite BioPharma stock.
+Virtu Financial LLC acquired a new position in shares of Can-Fite BioPharma Ltd. (NYSEAMERICAN:CANF – Get Rating) during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund acquired 56,322 shares of the biotechnology company’s stock, valued at approximately $52,000.
+Virtu Financial LLC owned about 0.21% of Can-Fite BioPharma at the end of the most recent reporting period.
+1.82% of the stock is currently owned by hedge funds and other institutional investors.

 Can-Fite BioPharma Ltd., a clinical-stage biopharmaceutical company, develops small molecule therapeutic products for the treatment of cancer, liver inflammatory diseases, and erectile dysfunction.
 The company's lead drug candidate Piclidenoson, which has been completed Phase III clinical trial for the treatment of psoriasis; and Phase II clinical trial for the treatment of COVID-19.